SWIFTSIM/swiftsimio/docs/source/loading_data/index.rst

    #        574. 489.5     233.75      0.
 1406.
 367.5    2308.
    #        ...
    #        0. 534.
 0. 191.75   1450.
 600. 290.   ] 10000000000.0*Msun (Physical)

+What's going on here?
+Under the hood, ``swiftsimio`` has a discrimination function between different metadata types, based upon a property stored in the HDF5 file, ``Header/OutputType``.
+If this is set to ``FullVolume``, we have a snapshot, and use the :obj:`swiftsimio.metadata.objects.SWIFTSnapshotMetadata` class.
+If it is ``SOAP``, we use :obj:`swiftsimio.metadata.objects.SWIFTSOAPMetadata`, which instructs ``swiftsimio`` to read slightly different properties from the HDF5 file.